Siddhartha Systematic Investment Scheme

-Will I have to open new Demat account to purchase the units of “Siddhartha Systematic Investment Scheme”?
+Will I have to open a new Demat account to get registered in “Siddhartha SIP”?

-It is not necessary to open new demat account to purchase SSIS if you already have one.
-It can be purchased by using your existing demat account maintained at any depositary.
+It is not necessary to open a new Demat account to get registered in Siddhartha SIP, if you have one already.
+You can get registered in Siddhartha SIP by using your existing Demat account maintained at any depositary.

 How much one investor can invest in “Siddhartha Systematic Investment Scheme”?